 Take 3 table-spoonfuls of flour, and as much powdered resin as will lie on a shilling; mix them smoothly with half a pint of water, pour into an iron saucepan, and stir till it boils.
 Let it boil 5 minutes; then turn it into a basin, and when quite cold, it is fit for use.

 Since I don’t have an adjacent shoemaker, I suppose I would have to go for the home-made recipe!

 Some of the little patterns in the book are nice, and would adapt well to individual motifs for goldwork or silk shading, even for secular use.
 I may play around with some of them to see if I can work them into clean images to use as patterns.
 If I do, I’ll certainly share them with you!

-The book is available on Google Books: Church Embroidery, Ancient and Modern, by Anastasia Dolby.
+The book is available on Internet Archives: Church Embroidery, Ancient and Modern, by Anastasia Dolby.

 I don’t know about you, but I really love these nice old needlework books that are generously being made available by those who take the time to digitize them!